rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >Title proper: <CITE>The folowing of Christ</CITE>
 >Other title information: <CITE>translated out of Latin into Englishe</CITE>

-## 2.21.38 Statements of responsibility with grammatically inseparable elements
+## 2.21.38 Statements of responsibility relating to title proper with grammatically inseparable elements

 <a name="2.21.38.1">2.21.38.1</a> If a statement of responsibility relating to title proper includes information belonging to another element, and the information is grammatically inseparable from the statement of responsibility relating to title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)), transcribe it as part of the statement of responsibility relating to title proper.

-<a name="2.21.38.2">2.21.38.2</a> If a statement with grammatically inseparable elements contains information relating both to the publication, distribution, or manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the [Publication statement](/DCRMR/ppdm/Publication-statement/), [Distribution statement](/DCRMR/ppdm/Distribution-statement/), or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) or as a statement of responsibility (see [5.2.34.4](/DCRMR/ppdm/Publication-statement/#5.2.34.4), [5.25.34.4](/DCRMR/ppdm/Distribution-statement/#5.25.34.4), [5.29.34.4](/DCRMR/ppdm/Manufacture-statement/#5.29.34.4)).
+<a name="2.21.38.2">2.21.38.2</a> If a statement with grammatically inseparable elements contains information relating both to the publication, distribution, or manufacture of the resource and to the agents who have contributed to its intellectual or artistic content, use judgment in deciding whether to transcribe the statement as part of the [Publication statement](/DCRMR/ppdm/Publication-statement/), [Distribution statement](/DCRMR/ppdm/Distribution-statement/), or [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) or as a statement of responsibility relating to title proper (see [5.2.34.4](/DCRMR/ppdm/Publication-statement/#5.2.34.4), [5.25.34.4](/DCRMR/ppdm/Distribution-statement/#5.25.34.4), [5.29.34.4](/DCRMR/ppdm/Manufacture-statement/#5.29.34.4)).
 Often the layout of the source will suggest the appropriate treatment.

-## 2.21.385 Other title information appearing after statements of responsibility
+## 2.21.385 Other title information appearing after statements of responsibility relating to title proper

-<a name="2.21.385.1">2.21.385.1</a> If other title information appears after a statement of responsibility relating to title proper, transcribe it as a subsequent statement of responsibility.
+<a name="2.21.385.1">2.21.385.1</a> If other title information appears after a statement of responsibility relating to title proper, transcribe it as a subsequent statement of responsibility relating to title proper.

 >Example:
 ><CITE>by Sir William Dugdale knt.
 Garter Principal King of Arms ; to which is added, a catalogue of the present nobility of Scotland and Ireland, &c.</CITE>